bjornharrtell/javascript.util/README.md

 Can be run in browser using /test/SpecRunner-release.html or /test/SpecRunner-debug.html

 Can be run at command line using jasmine-node.

-A custom jasmine-node test runner is available:

-./runtests test --matchall
+Included runtests scrips will run all tests.

 NOTE: jasmine-node trunk version is required at the moment.